 Creating a budget will help you see where your income is spent.
 For example, if you buy a Starbucks Grande Latte every day for one month – that is $109.50 every month and $1,314 for the year.
 You will soon see that every dollar adds up quickly!

 *IMPORTANT NOTE* If you are planning to borrow student loans – or already have loans – don't forget to include your student loan payments in your budget.
-You can use the Loan Repayment Calculator to help determine your monthly loan payment.
+You can use the Loan Simulator to help determine your monthly loan payment.

 Your credit score is used to determine your creditworthiness.
 What does this mean for you?
 If you are looking to buy a car, a house, get a credit card, or borrow money for any reason, your credit score will be the main factor used by lenders to determine whether you are approved.
 The better your score the better your options are for low interest loans and/or approval.